matthewlfabian/Bacterial-phylogenetics/README.md

   git remote -v

 3.)
 Edit "config/config.yaml" to include your strain/samples.
-For example, for paired-end reads, strain/sample names from FASTA files are identified as follows: <strain_1>.FASTA, <strain_2>.FASTA, etc.
+For example, for paired-end reads, strain/sample names from FASTA files are identified as follows: <strain_1>.fasta, <strain_2>.fasta, etc.

   samples:
     - SAMPLE1
     - SAMPLE2
     - ...

 4.)
 In the parent directory, create a subdirectory, "FASTA".
-In "FASTA", add your input samples in ".FASTA" format, matching the sample names entered in step 3.).
+In "FASTA", add your input samples in ".fasta" format, matching the sample names entered in step 3.).

 5.)
 In the parent directory, create a subdirectory, "FastANI".
 In "FastANI", & per "config/config.yaml", create the tab-delimited text file "strains.txt", which lists the user-defined strains (without ".FASTA" extension).
 This file should have a 2nd column, "species", to add designated species names for strains, as appropriate.
 This enables the "assign_species.py" Python script to utilize designated species names when assigning species groups to as-yet-unidentified strains.

 6.)
+Edit "config/config.yaml" to denote the outgroup, from your existing list of input strains/species, for MLSA.

+7.)
+In the parent directory, create a subdirectory, "automlsa2".
+In "automlsa2", & per "config/config.yaml", add the single nucleotide FASTA containing the sequences for housekeeping genes for MLSA.

+8.)
 In the parent directory, create a subdirectory, "BLAST".
 In "BLAST", add the amino acid FASTA files (i.e., ".FAA" format) for each gene of interest.
 These files are utilized as tblastn queries to identify the presence of those genes in the FASTA files for your input strains.

 # Running the workflow